 Despite Warsaw’s metro, tram and bus network being incredibly easy to use, even for foreigners, we’ll still admit to being a bit put off from using it at first; that is until we discovered the veritable skeleton key to unlocking public transport: the warszawa.jakdojade.pl website and web app for your smartphone.
 The former is a wonderful and free tool for advance planning, but the web app is more practical for figuring out how to get from point A to B once you’re out in town and away from your computer.
 Just type in your starting address (the app does this automatically) and destination, or pin the locations on a map; select the time you want to depart or arrive, and Jakdojade magically churns out the best method for you to get there.
 Finished at the museum and want to head back to the hotel?
 This app will tell you exactly which bus or tram to get on, lead you to the correct stop and even tell you which ticket to buy.
 You can also buy and validate tickets in the app.

 For those who prefer to feel smarter than their phones, you can also find timetables and network maps at ztm.waw.pl.

-This site can also help you get from point A to point B within Warsaw, but is really invaluable when it comes to planning the journey to your next destination by bus or train.
+This site can also help you get from point A to point B within Warsaw, but is really invaluable when it comes to planning the journey to your next destination, whether within Poland or abroad, by bus or train.
 Use e-podroznik.pl to easily search bus and train connections and timetables, compare prices and even buy tickets in one of seven languages.
 There’s also a free mobile app (Android only).

 Glob Cab Taxi: